 Investment properties are held to earn rental income and/or capital appreciation.
 Investment property includes cost of initial purchase, developments transferred from property under development, subsequent cost of development, and fair value adjustments.
 Investment property is reported at valuation based on fair value at the end of the reporting period.
-The fair values are the estimated amounts for which a property could be exchanged on the date of valuation between a willing buyer and a willing seller in an arm's length transaction.
+The fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.
 The fair value is determined on a periodic basis by independent professional valuers.
 Fair value adjustments on investment property are included in the consolidated income statement in the period in which these gains or losses arise.